 TALF II assesses an administrative fee to the TALF Borrower equal to 10 basis points of the loan amount on the settlement date of the collateral.
-In accordance with ASC 310-20 Receivables - Nonrefundable Fees and Other Costs, administrative fees are deferred and amortized over the term of the loans.
-The administrative fees are amortized using the effective interest method and are reported as "Administrative fees deferred revenue" in the Statement of Financial Condition and as "Administrative fees" in the Statement of Operations.
+In accordance with FASB ASC 310-20 Receivables - Nonrefundable Fees and Other Costs, administrative fees are deferred and amortized over the term of the loans.
+The administrative fees are amortized using the effective interest method and are reported as "Administrative fees" in the Statements of Financial Condition and as "Administrative fees" in the Statements of Operations.